shano/knowledge-garden/pages/Essentialism.md

 	- Make a conscious effort to keep what's important organised.
 		- Notice if you've given up your power to choose bit by bit.
 		- Note if you're powerless yet hyperactive.
+		- Never ignore the reality of trade offs.
 	- Create a system to remove obstacles and make execution as easy as possible.
 - What matters?
 	- What do I feel deeply inspired by?